 Theatre is perhaps one of the most important parts of the entire festival as more than 1500 world premieres of plays will take place.
 Comedy is also a big part of the Fringe and the festival has launched many comedians’ careers.
 To spot the next big star head to the 101 Comedy Club to see budding humourists.

 A truly cultural extravaganza, the Fringe is not to be missed.
-The festival will be taking place from the 6th-30th August, and first tickets go on sale Thursday 1st July.
+The festival will be taking place from the 6th-30th August this year.
 Check out the website for a complete programme or to find out more about buying tickets.

 PC: Luxstorm & Adam Wilson